BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.CreateTableCommand.md

             }
           }
         },
-        "Blind": {
-          "description": "The type of blinds the table uses (none, blinds, antes) See 'BluffinMuffin.Protocol.DataTypes.BlindOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.Options.BlindOptions",
-          "properties": {
-            "MoneyUnit": {
-              "description": "The Money unit.
-Should always be equal to the moneyUnit of the table.", "type": "int"
-            },
-            "OptionType": {
-              "description": "The type of blinds used for the table", "type": "BluffinMuffin.Protocol.DataTypes.Enums.BlindTypeEnum",
-              "enum": [
-                "Blinds",
-                "Antes",
-                "None"
-              ]
-            }
-          }
-        },
-        "Limit": {
-          "description": "The type of limit the table uses (NoLimit, PotLimit, FixedLimit) See 'BluffinMuffin.Protocol.DataTypes.LimitOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.Options.LimitOptions",
-          "properties": {
-            "OptionType": {
-              "description": "The type of limit you want to apply on raises", "type": "BluffinMuffin.Protocol.DataTypes.Enums.LimitTypeEnum",
-              "enum": [
-                "NoLimit",
-                "FixedLimit",
-                "PotLimit"
-              ]
-            }
-          }
-        },
         "Lobby": {
           "description": "The type of table it is (QuickMode ?
 RegisteredMode ?)
-See 'BluffinMuffin.Protocol.DataTypes.LobbyOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.Options.LobbyOptions",
+See 'BluffinMuffin.Protocol.DataTypes.GameTypeOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.Options.LobbyOptions",
           "properties": {
             "OptionType": {